gmagella-ca/custodian-pipeline/README.md

 DISCLAIMER:
 Use this solution at your own risk.
 This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+## TL;DR:

+1. Deploy Master CF template in an account you'll be calling "CloudCustodianMaster"
+2. Deploy Member CF in all accounts you'll call "Member" (will report to master for CloudCustodianPurposes)
+3. Create the git repo with the files expected (intructions [here](#FileInstructions))
+4. Update mailer settings (get SQS Queue URL and RoleName from CloudFormation)
+5. Write your first policy (here are some [examples](https://cloudcustodian.io/docs/aws/examples/index.html) )
+6. Push your changes to git and watch the pipeline go. #Success!
+7. PLEASE limit your CloudCustodianAdminRole permission, this example repo creates with Admin privileges.

 ## Setting up the Multi-Account structure for Custodian.

 Custodian can be used either in a single account or in a multi-account configuration.
 In this set up we are going to have a central **'Master/Security'** account and a number of **'Member'** accounts which will be managed by the Custodian policies.
 These will be referred to a Member and Master respectively from this point forward.